 PWdWA Economic Empowerment Project

-Underemployment rates for young people with disabilities in Australia highlight stheir significant employment challenges.
-The Economic Participation Project (EPP), launched in 2020 by PWdWA and AWA aims to address these obstacles by training young individuals aged 15 to 25 as Youth Consultants.
+Underemployment rates for young people with disabilities in Australia highlights their significant employment challenges.
+The Economic Participation Project (EPP), launched in 2020 by PWdWA and AWA, aims to address these obstacles by training young individuals aged 15 to 25 as Youth Consultants.
 These consultants provide tailored accessibility assessments to small and medium-sized businesses in select regions of Western Australia, fostering their confidence, soft skills, and industry connections.
 The EPP has already employed one hundred youth consultants who conducted one hundred business accessibility assessments, prompting an extension from the Department of Social Services to continue the project's mission of improving employment prospects for young people with disabilities and promoting disability awareness among local businesses through enhanced accessibility.

 Furthermore, the EPP will be recruiting an additional twenty youth consultants over the next year to conduct accessibility assessments for local businesses.
 Through these efforts, the project not only empowers individuals with disabilities to pursue meaningful work but also strives to boost businesses' capacity to create more inclusive environments.
 By building bridges between young people with disabilities and the workforce, the EPP works towards a more accessible and welcoming business landscape in Western Australia.

 If you have a disability and are aged between 15-25 and would like to be considered for a youth consultant role, please email nicola@pwdwa.org for further information.